utah-cs3550-fa25/assignments/hw7.md

 permissions to list your home directory and to read all of the files.
 You can grant it these permissions with these two commands:

+    chmod o+x ~
     chmod o+rx cs3550/static
     chmod o+r cs3550/static/*

-The first line says all *o*ther users on the system (including NGINX) should have *r*ead and e*x*ecute permissions on the home directory, project directory, and static directory; in Linux, the execute permission is needed to list the files inside a directory.
+The first line says all *o*ther users on the system (including NGINX) should have e*x*ecute permissions on the home directory; the second line says all other users should have *r*ead and e*x*ecute permissions on the static directory; and the third line says that all other users should have read permissions on all of the static files.
+These permissions are necessary for NGINX to be able to serve our static files; in Linux, the execute permission is needed to list the files inside a directory.

-The second line says all *o*ther users should have *r*ead permissions on all of the files in `static`.

 Now visit http://ip.ip.ip.ip/static/main.css or another static file.
 You should see the file show up.
 If not, check that your NGINX